edx/skel/README.rst

 Please see ``LICENSE.txt`` for details.

-How to Contribute
+How To Contribute
 -----------------

 Contributions are very welcome.

-Please read `How To Contribute <https://github.com/edx/edx-platform/wiki/How-To-Contribute>`_ for details.
+Please read `How To Contribute <https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.

+Even though it was written with ``edx-platform`` in mind, the guidelines should be followed for Open edX code in general.

 Reporting Security Issues
 -------------------------